Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Undersized Teeth

-One of the primary causes of diastema is a size mismatch between the teeth and the jaw.
-Small teeth for a large jaw can result in spaces between the teeth.
+A primary cause of diastema is a size mismatch between the teeth and the jaw.
+If the teeth are small relative to a larger jaw, it can lead to spaces between the teeth.

 The skin that connects the inside of your top lip to the gum line above your front teeth is called the labial frenum.
 Sometimes it would grow in an irregular way and this can result in the formation of a space between the front teeth.